 Almost everyone knows someone or a business that decided to leave the state.
-Although the COVID pandemic receives a lot of blame in recent years, the exodus away from New York has been happening since 2010.
+Although the COVID pandemic has received a lot of blame in recent years, the exodus away from New York has happened since 2010.

 About 125,000 people have left the Empire State since July 2020.
-If you look at the population numbers since 2010, over 1.4 million people have decided to leave to seek opportunities.
+So if you look at the population numbers since 2010, over 1.4 million people have decided to seek opportunities.

 The people and businesses who decide to leave New York often say that a rising tax rate is their primary concern.

 Cost of Living Problems Are Part of the NYC Experience

 Many New Yorkers consider leaving for a new home in Florida or Texas because living costs are lower.
 These locations eliminate some of the high property taxes while keeping other expenses, from utilities to groceries, minimum.

 Housing costs contribute to this exodus for many families.
 For example, the cost of renting a one-bedroom apartment in Manhattan is equal to the mortgage payment for a multi-story home in the Midwest.
 So if you want extra space and more quietness in your life, it makes sense to look for options in that direction.

 Even if you get a job that pays less when moving away from New York, you’re often making more because fewer costs are out there to manage.

 When New Yorkers decide to leave because of taxes, they often head to a state with no income tax requirement at the local level to manage.